yotaKawashima/low_rank_RNN/README.md

 ## Project Description

-This repository contains the code for the low-rank RNN project.
-In this project, I tried to replicate the following paper:
+This repository contains the code for the low-rank RNN project as a part of coursework at BCCN Berlin.
+I tried to replicate the following paper:

 Dubreuil, A., Valente, A., Beiran, M., Mastrogiuseppe, F., & Ostojic, S. (2022).
 The role of population structure in computations through neural dynamics.
 Nature Neuroscience, 25(6), 783–794. [https://doi.org/10.1038/s41593-022-01088-4](https://doi.org/10.1038/s41593-022-01088-4)